 Some company names are iconic.
 Think Apple, Google, Disney, and Toyota.
-Steve Jobs came up with “Apple” and the name stuck, despite a copyright challenge from The Beatles, who already used the name for their record label.
+Steve Jobs came up with “Apple”, and the name stuck, despite a copyright challenge from The Beatles, who had already used the name for their record label.

 Creative business names help you make an impact.

-Of course, the brands above sell popular products that are known throughout the world, so it is not surprising that the names are famous.
+Of course, the brands above sell popular products known worldwide, so it is not surprising that the names are famous.
 But would the products themselves be as successful without the name?

 And what impact does a name have on a smaller, lesser-known business?